jbellue/elektu/README.md

 * No need to install anything, that's better, probably?
 * 0% tracking (I'm not implying chwazi does anything naughty.
 But here I know nothing evil goes on)
 * why not?

+## The name

+*Elektu* means "choose" in [esperanto](https://en.wikipedia.org/wiki/Esperanto).
+Note, I don't speak esperanto, so maybe the name's dead wrong.
+But I still like it.

 ---